RyanHouston/elasticsearch-extensions-documentor/README.md

 Or install it yourself as:

-    $ gem install elasticsearch-extensions-documents
+    $ gem install elasticsearch-extensions-documentor

 ## Configuration

-Before making any calls to Elasticsearch you need to configure the `Documents` extension.
+Before making any calls to Elasticsearch you need to configure the `Documentor` extension.

 ```ruby